-ow many of you still keep a jar for loose change?
-Try searching “Coinstar near me” and you'll find something interesting.
+How many of you still keep a jar for loose change?
+Try searching “Coinstar near me” or in your area and you’ll find something interesting.

-I know we do and there is nothing much better than seeing that baby full and finding a coin machine near me.
+I know we do and there is nothing much better than seeing that jar and finding a coin machine near you to get cash.

 Side Note: Did you know that there are people that actually throw away change? $62 million a year to be exact.
 Baffling.
 Anyway, back to Coinstar.

 First, if you didn’t know anything about Coinstar machine when searching ‘Coinstar near me,’ you may now know that Coinstar is a counting coin kiosk company.

 Since it has started its operation, Coinstar notes that 90% of the U.S. population lives within five miles of a machine.
 Talk about a Coinstar near me—the nearest Coinstar could be just down the road from you!

 With so many out there, you might have seen the green, vending-machine looking kiosks at the front of your grocery store.
 If you haven’t, keep an eye out next time you go to the grocery store, especially if you do your shopping at Kroger or Walmart.
 Or, just do a quick search for a ‘Coinstar near me’ and see where your nearest one is.